Course Details

 • An undergraduate degree in another subject

-• QQI Level 5 Anatomy & Physiology – available through Portobello Institute
+• Anatomy & Physiology – available through Portobello Institute

 • Mature entry at 21 years.
-Mature students are reviewed on a case by case basis and entry is via interview.
-Those without a grounding in science and a previous academic qualification in science or biology, must complete QQI Level 5 Anatomy & Physiology or equivalent.
-This course is available through Portobello Institute, further information available here.
+Mature students are reviewed on a case-by-case basis and entry is via interview.
+Those without a grounding in science and a previous academic qualification in science or biology may complete an Anatomy & Physiology course such as this one available through Portobello Institute, further information is available here.

 • Equivalent qualifications with biology/anatomy & physiology module